PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM1_CDM2_diff.md

 ####[1.1 Person](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#11-person-1)
 1. Data Type Column included in the table
 2. `pn_time_of_birth` field renamed to `time_of_birth`
 3. `time_of_birth` field is now Datetime.
-    (Instructions: Do not include timezone.
-Please keep all accurate/real dates (No date shifting).
-If there is no time associated with the date assert midnight.)
+See convention document for instructions.
 4. Fields are marked as necessary for the PCORNET transformation (`person_id`,`year_of_birth`,`month_of_birth`,`time_of_birth`,`race_concept_id`,`ethnicity_concept_id`,`race_source_value`,`ethnicity_source_value`)
 5. The logic to link to the respective vocabularies has changed.
 However, previously mapped concept ids are consistent for gender,race and ethnicity.
 See the Vocabulary Notes [below] (Pedsnet_CDM1_CDM2_diff.md) for clarification.